PT Skiff Q & A

 PLANS?
 Are there plans for the PT SKIFF?

-–No. The PT SKIFF was specifically designed for CNC cut stitch and glue kits.
-The designers at this time do not intend to create a set of plans as an alternative.
+The PT SKIFF was specifically designed for CNC cut stitch and glue kits.
+HOWEVER; The designers at BIEKERBOATS.com created a set of builder plans since we no longer produce kits.
+There is also a set of drawings, 9 pages including 2 for the grab rail and windshield.

 SELF BAILING?
 While the PT Skiff was not designed to be truly self bailing, there is a relatively simple option which will allow it to self bail at speed and drain while on the trailer.